-Mark Juergensmeyer’s book, Fighting with Gandhi, is a great primer of conflict resolution.
+Mark Juergensmeyer’s book, Fighting with Gandhi, is a great primer on the resolution of conflict.
 It, too, is out of print.
 This chapter and the next are summaries of his book included with his kind permission.

 Please study these pages carefully, then go out and learn everything you can about Satyagraha.
 Our survival may depend on your effort.

 The basis of Gandhian struggle is Satyagraha, (Clutching-at-the-Truth, in Hindi): a fundamental peace management tool.
 Gandhi coined the phrase “passive resistance” during the first of his social experiments in South Africa; he rejected it thereafter.
-This phrase is a weapon-based misnomer of peace effort, typical of occidental weapon culture.
-Likewise, the title “Mahatma” or great soul displeased him no end.
+This weapon-based misnomer of peace effort is typical of occidental weapon culture.
+Likewise, the title “Mahatma” or great soul that displeased him no end.